9. How will the Council respond to petitions?

 - Referring the petition for consideration by the Council’s Overview and Scrutiny Committees*.

 - Writing to the petition organiser setting out our views about the request in the petition.

-*The Scrutiny Committee is responsible for scrutinising the work of the Council – in other words, the Councillors on this committee have the power to hold the Council’s decision-makers to account.
+*The Overview and Scrutiny Committees are responsible for scrutinising the work of the Council – in other words, the Councillors on this committee have the power to hold the Council’s decision-makers to account.

 In addition to these steps, the Council will consider all the specific actions it can potentially take on the issues highlighted in a petition.

 Some examples are: